rplain1/cricket/README.md

 This is set to run everything needed to build the pipleine, and output sample model predictions.

 ### Run locally

+If you want to bypass automatic download of the datasets, you can download the data in json format from [here](https://drive.google.com/file/d/19hVoi9f7n7etcmSXx7WHeiDp9pOLpQvN/view?usp=sharing) and [https://drive.google.com/file/d/1wQO9zr1VH8bY2W4Ca6cMxPdAoPOHo6X6/view?usp=sharing], into the `raw-data/` directory.

 ### Install dependencies
 Use `uv` to setup the environment.
 You can find out how to install `uv` [here](https://docs.astral.sh/uv/getting-started/installation/#pypi).